olive-robotics/bots_bento_icra24/docs/rulebook.md

 <img src="/images/tag.gif" alt="7tag.gif" width="400" />

-April tag detection will be preinstalled in the cameras and they will publish the tag information by default.
-The message type for April tags will be standard [apriltag_msgs](https://github.com/christianrauch/apriltag_msgs).
+AprilTag detection will be preinstalled in the cameras and they will publish the tag information by default.
+The message type for AprilTags will be standard [apriltag_msgs](https://github.com/christianrauch/apriltag_msgs).

 ```
 string family